antoninoLorenzo/AI-OPS/README.md

 ## Current Status

+A manual testing process is being done.

+Issues:
-- Can't use `openvpn` in Docker container to interact with TryHackMe machines
+- Can't use `openvpn` in Docker container to interact with TryHackMe machines.
+-

 # 💻 Install
 **Requirements**